Ascension – Origins and facts

 Amazingly, some basic elements of the Concordat of 1801 are amazingly still in force in Moselle-Alsace.
 This eastern region of France was indeed still part of the German Empire, when the agreement was signed.

-Ascension Thursday, a religious celebration
+A religious celebration

 The Ascension is a fixed celebration that always takes place on Thursday, 40 days after the Resurrection of Jesus.